-Analyzes streaming SSR, selective hydration, server timing, TTFB, and rendering strategy selection.
+Analyzes streaming SSR (server-side rendering), selective hydration, server timing, TTFB (time to first byte — server response speed), and rendering strategy selection.

 Paste your code below and results will stream in real time.
 Each finding includes severity ratings, line references, and fix suggestions.
 You can export the report as Markdown or JSON.